Ephesus Seventh-day Adventist Church - New York City (photo: Alan Price)

 2 manuals, 19 stops, 21 ranks

-The original organ in the Second Collegiate Reformed Church of Harlem was built in 1886 by Hilborne L. Roosevelt of New York City.
-This organ was similar to Roosevelt's Style 32.
-When it was learned that the organ was being removed by the church c.1949, organ historian F.R.
+When it was learned that the Roosevelt organ was being removed by the church (ca.1949), organ historian F.R.
 Webber purchased the pipes for $25 and reinstalled them in his Mount Vernon, N.Y. residence.

 Great Organ (Manual I) – 58 notes